SSkipr/AeronauticaHelper/README.md

 - **log_data.txt:**
   The application will create this log file to store timestamps, OCR output, and any alerts sent.

+- **data.txt:**
+  This is used for Auto-Saved data.
+This includes your webhook, do not send this file to others as they can send messages via your webhook.

 ### 4. **Running the Application**